kingdomseed/jhp-portfolio/memory-bank/progress.md

 - Image delivery optimization
 - Loading strategy refinement

-## Next Priority: SEO & Performance
+## Next Priority: Gallery Debugging & Performance

 Based on the current state, the next priorities should be:
+1. Finalizing image optimization process for all images
+2. Fixing shuffle algorithm in gallery
-1. Completing SEO implementation with structured data and metadata
+3. Completing SEO implementation with structured data and metadata
-2. Performance optimization for image-heavy pages
-3. Accessibility improvements across components
+4. Accessibility improvements across components

 ## Documentation Status